imaspons/Getting-and-Cleaning-Data-Course-Project/CODEBOOK.md

 All start with character t in column’s name replaced by Time

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
-FinalData (180 rows, 88 columns) is created by sumarizing TidyData taking the means of each variable for each activity and each subject, after groupped by subject and activity.
+Sumarizing (180 rows, 88 columns) is created by sumarizing MergedData2 taking the means of each variable for each activity and each subject, after groupped by subject and activity.
-Export FinalData into FinalData.txt file.
+Export Sumarizing into Sumarizing.txt file.